WhoopInc/ChatOps/README.md

     help descriptions when the `chatops help` command is called.
 The string should have the form `_[PLUGIN NAME]_\n[Explanation of plugin including invocation command and constraints]`

+### Notes on Lunch Train ###
+The Lunch Train feature is not a plugin, but a CronJob running from `index.js`.
+Currently, it is hard-coded to only blast to the #botdev channel, which the production bot is not a member of, resulting in no noticeable functionality.
+The simplest way to add a channel to the Lunch Train is to add the channel id to the array of channels that the lunch train is permitted to blast to.
+The bot must be a member of a channel in order to publish to it.

 ### Environment Variables ###